Jylomaki/Java-GameEngine/README.md

   Right now it support:
   - Sprite display
-  - Round and radius segment hit Box
+  - HitBox:
+    - Circle
+    - Segment
+    - Radius extended Segment
-  - Hitbox auto detection from sprite (you need to choose the type of hitbox)
+  - Hitbox auto detection from sprite
-  - An actuator system ( stuff that make your stuff have behaviour)
+  - An actuator system ( stuff that make your stuff have *behaviour*)
   - Collision detection

   There is a simple example if you want to see, no game have been implemented yet: